zer0Kerbal/NewShepard/readme.md

 # New Shepard (NSHPD)

-New Shepard (NSHPD) is a Suborbital rocket made by Blue Origin for Kerbal Space Program.
+New Shepard (NSHPD) is a suborbital rocket made by Blue Origin for Kerbal Space Program.